normacare-app/normacare/README.md

 NormaCare is a universal medical integration platform — **like Talend, but purpose-built for healthcare**.
 It enables you to connect, transform, and route all your medical data flows through a visual low-code studio, with no advanced technical skills required.

-Developed by [FDevelopment LTD](https://normacare.app/about.html), NormaCare is built on 15+ years of hospital interoperability experience (CHU Montpellier, CHU Bordeaux, AP-HP...).
+Developed by [FDevelopment LTD](https://normacare.app/about.html), NormaCare is built on 15+ years of hospital interoperability experience.

 ### 🔌 Supported Protocols